 Background Checks are Mandatory.
 MCCC requires that all students admitted to the nursing programs purchase a background check (approximately \$50) through an agency designated by the College.
 Students can review their results on line.
 Allow 5-7 days for processing after order is placed.
-Background results, once finalized, should be uploaded into ACEMAPP using the directions shown previously in the ACEMAPP section of the handbook.
+Background results, once finalized, will be uploaded into ACEMAPP by the NPC.